mawais47/dp-smart-home-proj/README.md

-Markdown
 # IoT Chat & Device Management System

 A full-stack IoT orchestration platform that allows for real-time communication, logical device grouping, and health monitoring using a Go backend and an Angular frontend.

 ## 🚀 Overview

-This system manages IoT nodes types (like bulbs, fans, tv, ac, curtains and cleaner) through a "Chat" style interface.
+This system manages IoT node types (like bulbs, fans, TV, AC, curtains, and cleaners) through a "Chat" style interface.
 It allows users to control individual devices or entire rooms (groups) simultaneously.
-The project implements a robust **Heartbeat** and **Acknowledgment (ACK)** system to ensure device state accuracy.
+The project implements a robust **Heartbeat** and **Acknowledgment (ACK)** system to ensure device state accuracy, secured by role-based session authentication.

 ## ✨ Key Features

+- **Session-Based Authentication:** Secure user sessions using cookies/sessions to differentiate access levels.
+- **Role-Based Access Control (RBAC):** - **Admin:** Full control to add, configure, and delete devices from the system.
+  - **User:** Can interact with devices, change operational values (e.g., speed, state), toggle offline status, and manage group assignments.
 - **Real-time Messaging:** Low-latency communication via WebSockets and MQTT.
 - **Logical Grouping:** Assign devices to groups (e.g., *Living Room*, *Bedroom*) and control them with a single command.
 - **Variable Heartbeat Monitoring:** Supports configurable device heartbeats (1s, 30s, 1m, 2m, 5m, 10m) to monitor "Online/Offline" status.